anapgh/pycefr/README.md

 ### How does it work?

 To put it into operation you have to follow the steps below:
-1. Configure the 'configuration.cfg' file with the level assignment of your choice.
-If you want to use the default ones, go to step 3.
+1. Edit the 'configuration.cfg' file with the level assignment of your choice.
+If you want to use the default ones (recommended), just go to step 2.
 2. Execute the file 'dict.py' to generate a level dictionary.
    ```
    python3 dict.py